-As of December 29, 2017, Santa Fe and InterGroup owned 82.3% of the common stock of Portsmouth, and InterGroup and John V. Winfield, in the aggregate, owned approximately 85.8% of the voting stock of Santa Fe.
-All of the Company's directors serve as directors of InterGroup and all three of the Company's directors serve on the Board of Portsmouth.
+As of December 31, 2019, Santa Fe and InterGroup owned 82.3% of the common stock of Portsmouth, and InterGroup and John V. Winfield, in the aggregate, owned approximately 86.3% of the voting stock of Santa Fe.
+Two of the Company's directors serve as directors of InterGroup and Portsmouth.

-As Chairman of the Securities Investment Committee, Mr. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
+As Chairman of the Securities Investment Committee, Mr. Winfield, directs the investment activity of the Company in public and private markets under authority granted by the Board of Directors.
 Mr. Winfield also serves as Chief Executive Officer and Chairman of Portsmouth and InterGroup and oversees the investment activity of those companies.
-Depending on certain market conditions and various risk factors, Mr. Winfield, Portsmouth and InterGroup may, at times, invest in the same companies in which the Company invests.
+Depending on certain market conditions and various risk factors, Mr. Winfield, Portsmouth, and InterGroup may, at times, invest in the same companies in which the Company invests.
 The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Portsmouth and InterGroup, at risk in connection with investment decisions made on behalf of the Company.